 A Nicaraguan Californian via Mexico raised both in Huntington Park and Highland Park neighborhoods of Los Angeles, Tatiana Luboviski-Acosta lives in a rent controlled apartment in the Mission District of San Francisco.
 An artist, writer, reproductive justice activist, patient advocate, and lapsed full spectrum doula who supports themself through working at a neighborhood cafe and cleaning houses, Tatiana Luboviski-Acosta’s work attempts, as fellow poet Lauren Levin writes, to “include direct revolutionary action, up to and including revolutionary violence, as part of a continuum of care, and their use of this redefinition of care-work to rethink gendered paradigms.”
 Their first book, The Easy Body, was published by Oakland queer art & publishing collective Timeless, Infinite Light in 2017.
 Photo of the author by Kyle Parker.

-• For the first of two public events, Thursday October 4 at The Poetry Center, Luboviski-Acosta will be joined by renowned Nicaraguan poet (and SF State faculty member in Latina/Latino Studies) Daisy Zamora.
+• For the first of two public events, Thursday October 4 at The Poetry Center, Luboviski-Acosta is joined by renowned Nicaraguan poet (and SF State faculty member in Latina/Latino Studies) Daisy Zamora.
 Each of the poets will read from their work, followed by a conversation between them and with their audience.
-Then, on Saturday October 6, Luboviski-Acosta will stage an original performance work, in collaboration with Kyle Parker, at The Green Arcade, near San Francisco's Civic Center.
+Then, on Saturday October 6, Luboviski-Acosta stages an original performance, in collaboration with Kyle Parker, at The Green Arcade, near San Francisco's Civic Center.

 Tatiana Luboviski-Acosta and Daisy Zamora